How to Start a Bagel Shop

-Successful bagel shops are generally in high foot or mobile traffic areas where they have good visibility and no direct competition in the immediate vicinity.
-The bagel business is, however, a competitive industry, so quality and branding are important to attract customers and keep them coming back.
+Successful bagel shops are generally located in high foot traffic or vehicle traffic spots and have little direct competition in the immediate vicinity.
+The bagel business is a competitive industry, so quality food and branding are important to attract customers and keep them coming back.

 According to IBIS World, the bagel industry is expected to grow 3% in 2021 and continue to grow through 2025.
 It is currently a $1.7 billion industry in the United States.
 Bagels are generally not vulnerable to economic fluctuations since they are inexpensive and convenient, so economic downturns should not have a major impact on the market.